carmanaught/mpvcontextmenu/README.md

 The Gtk+ menu uses `gjs` for the interpreter and will need that installed along with whatever dependencies that requires.
 The `interpreter["gtk"]` variable in `menu-engine.lua` should be set properly as needed, depending on whether it's accessible by from the PATH environment variable, etc.

+**Note:** The Gtk+ menu may be slightly slower to open than the Tk menu, which might just generally be due to how I have written the code and the manner in which the menu is built.

 This hasn't been tested on Windows as I'm unsure if there is a workable port/version of gjs for Windows.
 For macOS, it looks like it's available in Homebrew ([Gjs](http://brewformulas.org/Gjs)), though it doesn't specify dependencies, so you may need [Gtk+](http://brewformulas.org/Gtk+) from there as well.

 ### Zenity